 This is actually two tips in one.
 Depending on the role of a handyman repair services expert, the first one might not apply to you (but the second one will).

 For general contractors, consider reclaimed barn wood.
 Before lumber prices went through the roof, this was ironically the more expensive option.
-However today, if you’re willing to demolish the barn for the homeowner, you could use a lot of those materials in a new construction.
+However, today, if you’re willing to demolish the barn for the homeowner, you could use a lot of those materials in new construction.